huserben/busylight/README.md

 If you just want to use it, you can use the docker image hosted at dockerhub: *[huserben/busylight](https://hub.docker.com/repository/docker/huserben/busylight)*

 Run the following command to fetch the image and run a container that is exposing the web page to port 8080:
-*docker run -p 8080:80 -d --restart unless-stoped --privileged --name busylight huserben/busylight*
+*docker run -p 8080:80 -d --restart unless-stopped --privileged --name busylight huserben/busylight*

 **Note**: the privileged flag is needed as otherwise the cleware device will not be recognized